-Domestic applicants must have a UCAT result obtained in the year of application and have achieved a score in all five of the UCAT sections at a threshold level determined annually by the Medical Admissions Committee.
+- If you are a domestic applicant, you must have a UCAT ANZ result obtained in the year of your application and have achieved a score in all four of the UCAT sections at a threshold level determined annually by the Medical Admissions Committee

-UCAT is run by Pearson, not the University of Otago.
-Enrolments are managed directly through the UCAT website
+As UCAT ANZ is run by Pearson (not the University of Otago) you will need to register directly through the UCAT ANZ website

 Further information